AditiSatsangi/ML-and-DL-Projects/README.md

 # Miscellaneous-Projects
 This consists of some basic project related to the python and machine learning.
 Some of these, I prepared during my training at Bolt IoT in "Python programming".

-# Title: Sentiment Analysis with Python: Detecting Positive and Negative Sentences
+# Sentiment Analysis with Python: Detecting Positive and Negative Sentences

 ## Introduction:
 Sentiment analysis, also known as opinion mining, is a popular application of machine learning and natural language processing (NLP).
 It involves analyzing textual data to determine the sentiment or emotional tone of a given piece of text.
 In this article, we will explore a Python-based machine learning project that focuses on detecting positive and negative sentences using sentiment analysis techniques.